jennamowbray/ownCloud-Quickstart/Quickstart.md

 ## Create user accounts

-1. At the top of the ownCloud **Users** page,  enter the new user’s Login Name and their e-mail address.
+1. At the top of the ownCloud **Users** page,  enter the new userâ€™s Login Name and their e-mail address.
 Login names can contain letters (a-z, A-Z), numbers (0-9), dashes (-), underscores (_), periods (.) and at signs (@).

 2. Optionally, assign Groups memberships.